Skip to content

 Name Type Description Default

-patch_style_overrides Optional[Dict[WiseClass, WisePatchConfig]], optional
+patch_style_overrides Optional[Dict[WiseClass, WisePatchConfig]]

 Override the default patch styles for the given WISE object class.
 If None, use defaults for each patch.
 Defaults to None.